 She is survived by her daughter Deborah Rose and devoted son-in law Johnny L. Tucker, grandchildren Robert DeVan Tucker of Athens, GA, Karenina Diane Tucker and Jonathan Matthew Tucker of Tuscaloosa, great-grandchildren Major and Landon Milligan; sisters Kassie B. Harris, Barbara Ruffin, and Vernice J. Ruffin of Lisman, AL; brothers Lenzell (Loretta) Ruffin of Washington, D. C., Charles A. Ruffin of Lisman, AL, Van A. Ruffin of Rochester, N.Y., and Franklin (Annie) Ruffin of Tuscaloosa, AL; and a host of nieces, nephews, and an extended clan of family and friends who will no doubt cherish her memory for years to come.

-To plant a tree in memory of Christine (Ruffin) Hopkins, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Christine (Ruffin) Hopkins, please visit our tribute store.

 Mt.
 Nebo Baptist Church